Coastal Wetland and Estuary Restoration in Hilo

 Volunteer with ʻĀina Hoʻōla Initiative 🌿

-With the help of local and visiting volunteers, we remove invasive vegetation, replant native species, and help revive the natural flow of freshwater from mauka to makai.
-This hands-on work restores critical habitat for endangered native waterbirds, migratory species, and other aquatic life—while also honoring the cultural and ecological integrity of this ancestral place.
+Help restore a vital wetland ecosystem by removing invasive vegetation, replanting native species, and reviving the natural flow of freshwater.
+Your hands-on work supports critical habitat for endangered Hawaiian waterbirds, migratory species, and other aquatic life—while honoring the cultural and ecological integrity of this special place.

-• Work rain or shine in wet, muddy, uneven terrain
+• Work rain or shine in wet, muddy, and uneven terrain

-• Activities include weeding (by hand or sickle), hauling vegetation, planting natives, and sometimes working in water/mud
+• Activities may include hand or sickle weeding, hauling vegetation, planting native species, and occasional work in water or mud

-• All experience levels welcome — just bring your enthusiasm!
+• No experience needed—all are welcome; just bring your enthusiasm

-• Closed-toe shoes / reef shoes / tabis / dive boots (they will get wet + muddy)
+• Closed-toe shoes (reef shoes, tabis, or dive boots work well and will get wet and muddy)

 • Waterproof jacket or poncho